inventor96/glove80-fin-mouse/README.md

 ## Known Issues/Limitations
 - The Glove80 Fin Mouse is not compatible with the Glove80 keyboard case.
 The fin rises above the keyboard, making it impossible to close the case.
-- This is not inherently a precise mouse.
-This is due to (but not necessarily limited to) the use of potentiometers in the joystick, elecrical noise when using the ESP32's ADC (analog-to-digital converter), the processing power of the ESP32, and processing required for the BLE stack.
-It's technically possible adjust the movement settings to make it precise, but it might result in a poor user experience because of the difficulty to make faster movements.
-- There might be an issue where the BLE stack disconnects after a long period of time (possibly due to inactivity).
-Troubleshooting this is still a work in progress.
 - The Glove80 Fin Mouse is not a "plug and play" device.
 You will need to flash the firmware to the ESP32 before using it.
 This is a one-time process, but it does require some technical knowledge.
 - At least for the joystick components I found, the physical pressing takes more force than I appreciate.
 This makes it harder to press it with just your thumb, but I found that using my index finger to support the back of the fin (essentially squeezing the fin) isn't too bad.
+- This is not inherently a precise mouse.
+This is due to (but not necessarily limited to) the use of potentiometers in the joystick, elecrical noise when using the ESP32's ADC (analog-to-digital converter), the processing power of the ESP32, and processing required for the BLE stack.
+    - It's technically possible adjust the movement settings to make it more precise, but it might result in a poor user experience because of the difficulty to make faster movements.
+    - There's a [to-do item](#to-dos) based on [this ChatGPT thread](https://chatgpt.com/share/680b624c-4cb0-8012-98af-19676a8bf418) to improve the precision, but likely won't be able to get it to the level of a traditional mouse.

 ## Building the Physical Mouse
 ### Parts List